-10X Genomics Epi ATAC
+10X Chromium Epi ATAC

 Profiling of chromatin accessibility at the single cell level.